Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 • Focus on fresh boots, clean grease, and conservative driving at full steering lock.

-• HD axles and better boots/clamps are a smart upgrade.
+• HD axles and better boots or clamps are a smart upgrade.

 • Crawling loads CVs at awkward angles for long periods.